University Policies and Federal Laws

 - receiving grades of “B-” or lower,

 - having a cumulative grade point average less than 3.00, and

 After the evaluation process that may include reviewing records and relevant information, meeting with students, and/or consulting with students’ advisors, the dean may recommend intervention and/or impose sanctions.
 Possible interventions and sanctions include, but are not limited to, developing a plan for remedial work, placing students on probation, or dismissing students.
 Students shall agree in writing to the recommendation(s) of the dean within 15 days after being notified of the dean’s decision or be subject to further action.

-The dean's decision regarding discipline generally may not be appealed.
-However, under a limited criteria set forth in the grievance procedures, students may request formal grievance hearings by the Graduate Academic Affairs committee or the Vice President for Academic Affairs.
+The dean’s decision regarding discipline generally may not be appealed.
+However, under a limited criteria set forth in the grievance procedures, students may request formal grievance hearings by the Graduate Academic Affairs committee or the Chief Academic Officer.